semrush/intergalactic/website/docs/components/time-picker/time-picker.md

 Validation in this component is required in several cases:

-- when there is the selection of several time slots and they cannot be set equal;
+- When there is a selection of multiple time slots, and they cannot be set to equal values.
-- when you cannot select time in the past or the future (in this case the time selection also depends on the date selection and validation is common for the whole controls group).
+- When users cannot select times in the past or future.
+In this case, the time selection also depends on the date selection, and the validation applies to the entire group of controls.

 ### How the validation is performed

-- All the fields related to selection of the date and time get the status `invalid`.
+- All the fields related to the selection of the date and time receive the status `invalid`.
-- The tooltip with the description of the error is shown in the first field, upon that the focus isn’t placed on the field.
+- A tooltip with the description of the error is shown in the first field without placing the focus on the field.
-- Validation happens by `Submit` of the whole form.
+- Validation occurs upon submitting the entire form.

 ![](static/validation.png)